download

 fotor_2023-7-12_14_20_13-fotor-20230712142142.jpeg

 "Alonso in pole position?
-I can do little to stop it.
-Raikkonen was really unlucky, I'm sorry for him.
-I will try to do my best, which means trying to take advantage of any favorable situations.
-Unfortunately my best lap was compromised by a small error in the second sector of the circuit and a tire pressure problem in the third.
-It lifted too much, the car lost traction and slid.
-So I expect a tough ride.
+There’s little I can do to stop it.
+Räikkönen was really unlucky, I'm sorry for him.
+I will try to do my best, which means trying to take advantage of any favourable situations.
+Unfortunately, my best lap was compromised by a small error in the second sector of the circuit and a tyre pressure problem in the third.
+The car lifted too much, lost traction and was sliding all over.
+So I expect a tough race.
 Being realistic, we can think of a placement between fifth and third place".

 "Mine is not the ideal situation.
 I have only one card to play, that of being as fast as possible.
 We'll see if anything happens".